 Both companies offer some flexibility and break the total cost into manageable chunks, although AlignerCo might be a better option if you’re not confident in your credit score.
-With either one, you’ll pay a bit extra to finance your care when you factor in the interest paid over time, so it’s worth it to pay upfront anyway if you can make the finances work!
+With either one, you’ll pay a bit extra to finance your care when you factor in the interest paid over time (unless you go with Candid’s Affirm option), so it’s worth it to pay upfront anyway if you can make the finances work!

 Candid includes free whitening to accompany your aligners, which is a nice touch.
 AlignerCo doesn’t throw in free whitening, but that’s one of the things that helps them keep their sticker price low.
-Candid also throws in a little tool to help you remove your aligners — this is another thoughtful addition, as it makes the process much easier for any patient with limited dexterity.
+Candid includes whitening foam and a little tool to help you remove your aligners — this is another thoughtful addition, as it makes the process much easier for any patient with limited dexterity.

-Additionally, Candid’s price covers their Remote Monitoring service and equipment.
-This includes a “ScanBox” device that allows you to take intraoral images with your phone and regular digital check-ins with your orthodontist.
-The retail value for this Remote Monitoring equipment is $350.
+Additionally, Candid’s price covers their remote monitoring service and equipment.
+This includes a “ScanBox” device that allows you to take images with your phone and regular digital check-ins with their clinical team.

-Both companies offer strong value, especially when compared to Invisalign or braces, which will typically set you back $5,000 or more.
+Both companies offer especially strong value when compared to Invisalign or braces, which will typically set you back $5,000 or more.

 Because they eliminate the need for office visits and deliver aligners directly to your home, either of these companies will provide a more convenient treatment than in-office options like Invisalign.
-But when we get down to details, Candid’s physical locations and average treatment times make them a more convenient choice than AlignerCo.
+But when we get down to details, Candid’s physical locations and whitening options make them a more convenient choice than AlignerCo.

 - Provides 20+ Candid Studios that offer free teeth scans as an alternative to impression kits